USS England (DE-635)

 USS England (DE-635), a Buckley-class destroyer escort of the United States Navy, was named in honor of Ensign John C. England (1920–1941), who was killed in action aboard the battleship Oklahoma during the Japanese attack on Pearl Harbor on 7 December 1941.
-Her sinking of six Japanese submarines in twelve days is a feat unparalleled in the history of antisubmarine warfare.
+Her sinking of six Japanese submarines in twelve days is a feat unparalleled in the history of anti-submarine warfare.

 Construction and commissioning

 England was launched on 26 September 1943 at the Bethlehem Shipbuilding Corporation shipyard in San Francisco, California, sponsored by Mrs. H. B. England, mother of Ensign England; and commissioned on 10 December 1943.

 Operational history

 England arrived at Espiritu Santo on 12 March 1944 from San Francisco, Pearl Harbor, Funafuti, and Guadalcanal.
 She took up escort duty between Espiritu Santo and Guadalcanal, occasionally sailing to Nouméa, and once to the Marshalls.

 Anti-submarine record

 I-16

 Fleet Radio Unit Pacific (FRUPAC) intercepted and decoded a 13 May 1944 message from I-16 including a scheduled delivery of rice for Japanese troops at Buin on the southern tip of Bougainville Island.
 Escort Division 39 (Cdr H. Plains commanding), comprising USS George and USS Raby along with England of Escort Division 40, were ordered to intercept I-16 and departed Purvis Bay on the afternoon of 18 May 1944.
 On the morning of 19 May, an American patrol aircraft spotted I-16 on the surface and made a contact report.
 Alerted, England, Raby and George conducted a line-abreast sonar sweep.
 At 13:35, England detected I-16 with sonar.
 Her first Hedgehog mortar attack at 13:41 missed, but a second Hedgehog attack scored one hit at a depth of 130 ft.
 A third Hedgehog attack at 14:10 missed because depth was assumed to be 200 ft rather than the 325 ft revealed by the fathometer following the attack.
 I-16 outmaneuvered a fourth Hedgehog attack.
 The fifth Hedgehog attack at 14:33 resulted in four to six detonations and was followed by a large underwater explosion which lifted Englands fantail and knocked men off their feet.
 Debris began floating to the surface twenty minutes later and the following day there was a 3 by 6 nmi oil slick.